ghdl/ghdl/doc/using/QuickStartGuide.rst

    If a GCC/LLVM variant of `GHDL` is used:

    * `Analysis` generates a file, :file:`hello.o`, which is the object file corresponding to your `VHDL` program.
 This is not created with mcode.
-   * The elaboration step is compulsory after the analysis and prior to launching the simulation; This wil generate an executable binary named :file:`hello_world`.
+   * The elaboration step is mandatory after running the analysis and prior to launching the simulation.
+This wil generate an executable binary named :file:`hello_world`.
    * As a result, :option:`-r` is just a passthrough to the binary generated in the `elaboration`.
 Therefore, the executable can be run directly, ``./hello_world``.
 See :option:`-r` for more informartion.

 ..
 HINT:: :option:`-e` can be bypassed with mcode, since :option:`-r` actually elaborates the design and saves it on memory before running the simulation.
 But you can still use it to check for some elaboration problems.